Frequently Asked Questions

 - Must meet setback and other development standards

-Many granny flats can be approved as Complying Development, making approval faster and simpler.
+Many granny flats can be approved via fast-track pathways, making approval quicker and simpler than a full DA or planning permit.

 Approvals Process

-What is the difference between CDC and DA?
+What is the difference between fast-track and standard approvals?

 |---|---|---|